Apteco/apteco-api/docs/TemporaryFilesApi.md

 api_instance = apteco_api.TemporaryFilesApi(apteco_api.ApiClient(configuration))
 data_view_name = 'data_view_name_example' # str | The name of the DataView to act on
 id = 'id_example' # str | The id for the temporary file
-part_number = 56 # int | The number of the temporary file part to create or update file = '/path/to/file' # file | The file to upload.
-final_part = True # bool | Whether this part is the final part and the full temporary file should be assembled.
-If this is not specified it defaults to false (optional)
+part_number = 56 # int | The number of the temporary file part to create or update.
+This is zero-based file = '/path/to/file' # file | The file to upload. final_part = True # bool | Whether this part is the final part and the full temporary file should be assembled.
+If this is not specified it defaults to false.
+If this is set to true all parts from 0 up to this partIndex must already exist (optional)

 try:
     # Creates or updates part of a temporary file with the given id and part number